Raffaele Francesco Zich

 Raffaele Francesco Zich (born 23 June 2006) is an Italian figure skater.
 He is the 2022 JGP Poland I bronze medalist and 2022 European Youth Olympic silver medalist.
-He placed 15th at the 2022 World Junior Championships.

 Personal life

 Zich was born 23 June 2006 in Hanoi, Vietnam, and resides in Turin, Italy.
 His grandfather, Rodolfo Zich, is the former rector of the Polytechnic University of Turin.

 Career

 Early years

 Zich began learning to skate in 2009.
 He became interested in the sport after accompanying his sister, Eleonora, to the ice rink.
+During his early years, he was coached by Claudia Masoero before eventually going on to train under Renata Lazzaroni and Edoardo De Bernadis at Ice Club Torino.
 He competed for two seasons in the advanced novice category, winning the Italian novice men's title in March 2018.

-His junior international debut came in October 2019 at the 2019–20 ISU Junior Grand Prix event in Egna, Italy.
+His junior international debut came in October 2019 at the 2019–20 ISU Junior Grand Prix event in Egna, Italy, where he twenty-first.

 The COVID-19 pandemic led to the cancellation of many international events in the 2020–21 season.
 In April 2021, Zich won the Italian junior national title.